Limited Clients. Proven Results.

 Family or household member can mean a parent, a foster parent, or a child of the offender, or another person related by consanguinity or affinity to the offender.

-Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Defense Attorneys in Richfield, Ohio, 44141.
+Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Lawyers in Richfield, Ohio, 44141.

 The following comes from Ohio Revised Code Section 2919.25 (Ohio’s Domestic Violence Law):